April 18 2020

 Yeah, the vaccine.

 At this point, I think I have to accept that I’ll never work in an international school again.
 Maybe I’ll never get on a plane again, who knows?
 I think we’ll be technically ‘free’ to refuse the shot.
 But then we won’t be able to work, travel, or associate, and we’d better get ready for the hate that’s going to come our way from the herd.
-Man, people like you and me are going to find out what it’s like to live as the new Untouchables.
+Man, people like you and me are going to find out what it’s like to be the new Untouchables.

 That means that my nomadic lifestyle is pretty much over.
 Will I ever see you again, I wonder?
 Or my friends in Russia, France, Canada, Australia?
 I just don’t know.
 For me, the main trick is going to be making sure that I don’t get stuck somewhere I don’t want to be when the vaccine comes in.
 The Thai government has extended its visa amnesty until the end of July.
 In the meantime I have a lot of thinking to do.

 I think this is it, Stef.
 I keep getting this sinking feeling, as if I’d woken up to find that the nightmare I was having was real.
 Like if you came out of prison to find the prison was inside a bigger prison inside a bigger prison.
 Maybe that’s always been true but now it’s suddenly become so fucking obvious.
 And I’m fine here for now, and lucky to be here, but believe me, my mind is reeling.
 Like Hamlet — O God, I could be bounded in a nut shell and count myself a king of infinite space, were it not that I have bad dreams!
 I’m having bad dreams, waking ones.
 I think this is it, man — what we’ve talked about.
-The collapse.
 It’ll probably happen in stages — a controlled demolition — but it’s here.
 Year Zero.

 There’s a place for you here if you can get here, brother.

-Hoagie once said to me: ‘I’ll you something, Paul.
+Hoagy once said to me: ‘I’ll you something, Paul.
 War… is everywhere.
 It’s all the time.
 On every level.
 Even in the cells of your body.
 And it never stops — even when you die.’

 I’ve thought about that little speech a lot.